BowenZ217/deadlyKitten/README.md

 ## File List
 ### Graph constructor
 1. Airport.h & cpp
+containing the information of airports: airport_id_, index_, name_, country_, city_, latitude_, and longitude.

 2. Flight.h & cpp
+containing the information of flights: airline_id, source_id, destination_id

 3. Graph.h & cpp
+constructing a graph by using the airportFile, routeFile, and airlineFile: aiport_index as vertices, flight_index as edges. graph[source][destination] = distance from source to destination.
+(INF for no edges)

 ### Graph traversal
 1. src/graphTraversal/BFS.h & cpp
-create a BFS object by using
+create a BFS object to traversal the graph.
 2. src/graphTraversal/DFS.h & cpp
-create a DFS object by
+create a DFS object to traversal the graph.

+### FloydWarshall Implementation
+FloydWarshall.h & cpp
+After initializing, a weight matrix is generated and saved as FloydWarshall.save.
+Then using the matrix to get the shortest path with shorter time.

 ### Dijkstra's Implementation
 Dijstra.h & cpp

-### FloydWarshall Implementation
-FloydWarshall.h & cpp
+calculating the shortest path With given start airport.

-### Centrality Implementation
+### Betweenness Centrality Implementation
 Centrality.h & cpp
+If an airport is passed by shortest path with high frequency, it is an important transit point in the whole graph. calculating the frequency by using the matrix generated in FloydWarshall, we can know the significance of each airports.

-## References
+## Test Case

 * [CS 225 Final Project](https://courses.engr.illinois.edu/cs225/fa2022/pages/final_project.html)